eyzx7x/docs-supergluu-prod/3.1.3/sources/developer-guide/index.md

 Here is a method for testing Super Gluu locally on a **non** public server.

 !!!
 Warning
-    The following testing steps mimic a MITM attack, so needless to say, these instructions are **for developement purpouse only!**
+    The following testing steps mimic a MITM attack, so needless to say, these instructions are **for developement purposes only!**

 1. In VM settings change Network Adapter connection type from NAT to Bridget // CE and Mobile phone connected to WiFi should be in same local network